DaveBenham/VenomModules/doc/Oscillators.md

 #### FREQ (Frequency) knob and CV input with attenuverter
 The Frequency knob is scaled assuming the upper and lower bounds are constant yielding a 10V peak to peak triangle waveform.
 The frequency range is dependent on the Slow button setting.

-The Frequency CV input can modulate the knob frequency.
+The Frequency bipolar CV input can modulate the knob frequency.
 It has an associated attenuverter that can attenuate and/or invert the signal.
 The CV is V/Oct when the attenuverter is at 100%.

 The CV can modulate the Frequency beyond the limits of the knob.